WestGrid/manitobaSummerSchool2018/1-program.md

   seat of the mcc compiler).
 For a course might need temporary licenses.

 bioinformatics
+- in an "intro to HPC" session last year, about 15 microbiologists attended and asked a lot of questions about "Web-based genomics computing"
 - Jamie: in general GenAP / Galaxy on Cedar/Graham would make a great workshop; first contact someone from the GenAP team (David Morais from USherbrook); also ask GSC/BNT people
 - Grigory: We had users asking for SMRT Link.
 Galaxy and GenAP portal are also good.
 Is Galaxy supported